A story of an engineer working in PR for a year and not knowing what to do

 Show up in various places

-As my work as an infrastructure engineer became busier, it became difficult to do public relations activities, and I
+As my work as an infrastructure engineer became busier, it became difficult to engage in public relations activities, and I

-I think I need to get more exposure to this next year.
+I think I need to make myself more visible next year.

-As I wrote above, this is a job that is hard for the general public to see and explain, so I
+As I wrote above, it's a job that's hard for the general public to see and explain, so I

 summary

-After working in public relations for a year, I got the impression that I just went ahead without knowing
+Having worked in public relations for a year, my impression is that I just went for it without knowing anything.

-what to do.
-There was no "how it should be," so I moved forward without knowing what the right answer was.
+Because there's no such thing as "how things should be," I just kept going without knowing what the right answer was.

-I'm used to writing output because I run a personal blog, so
+I'm used to writing because I run a personal blog, so

 However, I also think that my horizons will broaden, so I hope to be able to continue to ``output my own ideas'' properly!